sifi727/TripCo/team/sprint5.md

 #### Incomplete Epics in Sprint Backlog

-We don't have any incompleted Epics.
+We don't have any uncompleted Epics.

 #### What Went Well

-The team showed clear understandign of overall goals of this projects.
+The team showed clear understanding of overall goals of this projects.
 We were able to put the user first and design our web app around this concept.

 * Good team communication throughout the entire sprint
 * We were able to correctly plan out our sprint, divide the Epics into individual tasks and divide them between team members.
-* We focused heavily on matching our web app with the updated TFFI and the resutls we received from 50% check.
+* We focused heavily on matching our web app with the updated TFFI and the results we received from 50% check.
 * The UI improvements were a large focus this sprint and we were very happy with the results

 #### Problems Encountered and Resolutions

 We didn't have any major setbacks this sprint.

-* We had diffucilties with interactive map changes such as leaflet wrap calculations, kml conversion and map save feature *
+* We had difficulties with interactive map changes such as leaflet wrap calculations, kml conversion and map save feature *

 ## Retrospective